havelio/havel_backend/README.md

 havel_backend
 =============

-This is backend for HavelApp (coming soon)
+This is backend for HavelApp
 Created with Django and uploaded to http://pythonanywhere.com/